 |Speed and efficiency|

 Not all digital asset institutions require the same balance of attributes.
-A crypto business that trades frequently may prioritize speed, while an investor who plans to hold assets for the long-term may value security above all.
+A crypto business that trades frequently may prioritize the speed of a hot wallet, while an investor who plans to hold assets for the long-term may value the security of a cold wallet above all.

-Digital asset custodians and custody technology providers are not limited to just one of these options.
-Some providers use a combination of storage methods, holding the majority of customers’ funds in highly secure offline storage, while making a smaller amount available quickly via online hot or warm wallets.
+Custodians and custody technology providers are not limited to just one of these options.
+Some digital asset custody providers use a combination of storage methods, holding the majority of customers’ funds in highly secure offline storage, while making a smaller amount available quickly via online hot or warm wallets.

 Requires multiple private keys to authorize a transaction, rather than a single key.
 The keys can be spread across several different systems, so if any single system is compromised, the owner’s assets are still protected from theft.
 Organizations can use multisig to create and enforce an arrangement in which multiple employees need to sign each transaction, preventing any individual from having total control over funds.
 This is known as an M-of-N arrangement, where N is the total number of authorized keys and M is the threshold number of keys required to authorize each payment.
 For example, an organization can designate five people as authorized signers and specify that at least two of them must digitally sign each payment.